ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 ## Configure Data Share

-If you are using data share to get data from public environment into customer environment then you need to follow the steps given below after you have run the public side pipeline:
+If you are using data share to get data from a public environment into the customer environment, you need to follow the steps given below after you have run the public side pipeline:-

 ### Data Share setup: Public Side